jeandossantos/http-exception-library/README.md

 ## Which exception classes this package provides?

-`http-exceptions-library` provides a set of exception classes that inherit from the base HttpException.
+`http-exception-library` provides a set of exception classes that inherit from the base HttpException.
 These classes represent many of the most common HTTP exceptions:

 - **BadRequestException**